"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 2: Evaluating VLM Caption Accuracy for Product Understanding

 We used the Akaike Information Criterion (AIC) metric during model development to compare candidate models and determine final model parameterizations.
 The AIC metric assesses the balance between model fit and complexity, penalizing models with excessive numbers of parameters to avoid overfitting.
-We also checked for and observed no outliers in the dataset nor evidence of multicollinearity in the final models (all variance inflation factor (VIF) scores were less than five).
-Statistical modeling was performed using {R} (v 4.5.1)~\cite{Rproject}.
-Tables~\ref{tab:study-2-log-reg-all-models} and ~\ref{tab:study-2-log-reg-per-model} present the regression results as logits (i.e., log-odds); below, we report these as the percentage change in the odds of correctly identifying products (i.e., $100 * (\exp{(\text{logit})} - 1)$) for interpretability.
+We observed no outliers in the dataset, nor evidence of multicollinearity in the final models (all variance inflation factor (VIF) scores were less than five).
+Statistical modeling was performed using {R} (v 4.5.2) \cite{Rproject}.

+Tables~\ref{tab:study-2-log-reg-all-models} and ~\ref{tab:study-2-log-reg-per-model} present the logistic regression coefficients as logits (i.e., log-odds).
+In the findings below, we report these as the percentage change in the odds of correctly identifying products (i.e., $100 * (\exp{(\beta)} - 1)$) for interpretability.